 AJ Kumar is the founder of Limitless Publishing.
 He helps authors, experts, artists, coaches, and “gurus” build online businesses, design great customer experiences and build infinitely scalable brands.
 AJ has over 10 years of digital marketing experience, and has helped companies such as Salesforce, Mint, Intuit, and world-class industry thought leaders including Neil Patel, Timothy Sykes, Josh Flagg and Kimberly Snyder.
-AJ is also a serial entrepreneur and has built and sold several companies, including 2 that were generating millions of dollars in revenue.
+AJ is also a serial entrepreneur and has built and sold several companies that generated millions of dollars in revenue.

 My American Dream: Who Is AJ?